anderson-aristotle/js-practice/practice.md

       - Write a script that takes rock, paper, or scissors as an argument, and picks a random one to pit it against.
       - Log “Computer picked: <whichever one the computer picked>.
 You <win/lose>.
+      - _**Hint:** Try using Numbers to relate to user choices like using 0 to refer to rock, 1 for paper, and 2 for scissors.
+Javascript includes a `random` method within the `Math` built-in object to help you generate these numbers._

 4. Dice Roller
       - Create a file in this `js` repo in the `bin` folder and name it `bin/die.js`